Prince Harry Reportedly Did Not Propose To Meghan Markle The Way He Really Wanted To

 Paying tribute to all mothers today – past, present, mothers-to-be, and those lost but forever remembered.
 We honor and celebrate each and every one of you.
 Today is Mother’s Day in the United States, Canada, Australia, New Zealand, South Africa, Kenya, Japan, and several countries across Europe.
 This is the first Mother’s Day for The Duchess of Sussex.
 Quote from “lands” by @nayyirah.waheed: my mother was my first country; the first place i ever lived.
 Photo © SussexRoyal

-Now that the couple is the parents of a son, Archie Harrison Mountbatten-Windsor, in the future it is likely they would visit the place that Prince Hary calls his “favorite on earth” and the land that he and Markle fell in love together.
+Now that the couple are the parents of a son, Archie Harrison Mountbatten-Windsor, in the future it is likely they would visit the place that Prince Harry calls his “favorite on earth” and the land that he and Markle fell in love together.